 In 2021, Google updated their page experience signals.
 Core Web Vitals combined with existing search signals, including mobile-friendliness, safe-browsing, HTTPS security, and intrusive interstitial guidelines.

 If you need a refresher, we covered Core Web Vitals extensively in these posts:

 - Google Core Web Vitals Update Coming Summer 2021

 - Core Web Vitals & Page Speed – What To Do (and Not Do) With Your Website

 - [Data] Carrot Websites Now 69.8% Faster Thank Custom Websites on Mobile

-CWVs is comprised of three factors:
+CWVs are comprised of three factors:

-Largest Contentful Paint (LCP) – LCP measures the loading performance of the largest contentful element on screen.
+Largest Contentful Paint (LCP) – LCP measures the loading performance of the largest contentful element on the screen.
 This should happen within 2.5 seconds to provide a good user experience.

 First Input Delay (FID) – FID measures when someone can first interact with the page.
 To ensure a good user experience, the page should have an FID of less than 100 ms.

-Cumulative Layout Shift (CLS) – This measures the visual stability of elements on screen.
+Cumulative Layout Shift (CLS) – This measures the visual stability of elements on the screen.
 Sites should strive for their pages to maintain a CLS of less than .1 seconds.